 The spider lilies appeared much earlier than usual this year.
-As I update this on September 10th, the spider lilies in Yoshimi are already close to full bloom.
+As I update this on September 10th, the early blooming spider lilies in Yoshimi are already close to full bloom.
 Pictured above as they were today.
 So they will probably finish up early too.
 Please note that spider lilies are poisonous and shouldn’t be touched.

 Spider Lilies Yoshimi

 Kinchakuda, Gongendo and Terasaka Terraced Rice Fields may be the best known for spider lilies.
 But Sakura Tsutsumi Park in Yoshimi Town is enjoying increasing fame as a photogenic spot for spider lilies in the Hiki District of Saitama.
 In one section there is a beautiful line of spider lilies of varying colors.
+They and an area of red bloom early, then the main reds come at the end of September.

 Sakura Tsutsumi Park